-I drew Chester on my iPad Pro with an Apple Pencil using the Procreate app.
+I drew this on my iPad Pro with an Apple Pencil using the Procreate app.

-This was drawn on an iPad Pro with an Apple Pencil using the Procreate app.
+I drew the full on my iPad Pro with an Apple Pencil using the Procreate app.

-I added colour on an iPad Pro with an Apple Pencil in the Procreate app using Lisa Bardot’s gouache brushes and the Procreate luminance brushes.
+I drew this on my iPad Pro with an Apple Pencil using the Procreate app and Lisa Bardot’s fabulous pencil box brushes.

 Something totally different today, a mermaid for Mermay.
 Mermay is a daily drawing challenge during the month of May, when the idea is quite simple to draw a mermaid every day, but I’ve never participated in it before. but then I saw Angela’s inspiration photo on Sktchy and decided that I would draw at least one mermaid this month.